starky-labs/betting-contract/README.md

 - Retrieves the total points accumulated by a specific user
 - Takes user's address as input
 - Returns the user's current point balance

+### `transfer_prize`
+- Backend-only function for distributing prizes
+- Transfers the entire prize pool to the specified user
+- Requires backend authorization
+- Emits a `PrizeTransferred` event

 ### `place_bet`
 - Allows users to place bets using ETH